Justin-Arnold/Nucamp-Workshop-Assignment-Feedback/README.md

     1. In your terminal run `git branch <your-name>`
     2. In your terminal run `checkout <your-name>`
 4. Replace the empty files in the project folder with your files that have your work
-5. Commit your changes and push your branch to the repository
+5. Stage and Commit your changes
+    1. In your terminal run `git add .`
-    1. In your terminal run `git commit -m "your-name"`
+    2. In your terminal run `git commit -m "<description>"`
+6. Push your changes to the remote repository
-    2. In your terminal run `git push origin <your-name>`
+    1. In your terminal run `git push origin <your-name>`
+7. Come back here and make sure you are logged in.